umdfiresa2023/fire-summit-mining/README.md

 ## Research Question

-Does cobalt mining result in more conflict than other forms of mining in the Democratic Republic of the Congo?
+Does cobalt mining cause more conflict than other forms of mining in the Democratic Republic of the Congo?

 ![](images/1.avif)